mattlean/lean-js-app-starter/starters/express-mongo/README.md

 -   [Node.js](https://nodejs.org/en/download/package-manager)
 -   [MongoDB](hhttps://mongodb.com)

-This was tested on Node.js v18.16.0, but many other versions should still work.
+This was tested on Node.js v20.9.0, but any version >= 20.9 to <21 should still work.
 This was also tested with MongoDB 4.4.25, and any other Mongo 4 version should work well.

 #### Step 1.
 Run the initialization script